Writing Tips: Abolish the Adverbs

 “Why don’t you come over here and sit by me?” she asked flirtatiously.

 It’s a horrid sentence.
-The adverb flirtatiously is practically an insult to readers.
-It tells them how she asked the question when instead, it should show how she asked:
+The adverb flirtatiously tells the reader how she asked the question, when instead it should show how she asked:

 “Why don’t you come over here and sit by me?” she asked, batting her eyelashes.